-* The cost of our Shilohs is $1800 (pet - spay/neuter required) or $2500 (breed quality - co-own or breeders agreement required) plus $50 for microchipping (For US pricing, please contact us directly).
-I take a $400 deposit on my litters.
-This kind of separates the people who are genuinely committed to getting a pup as opposed to those who are just kind of interested.
+* Please contact us directly for pricing on our pups as this varies with Breed/Pet quality.
+I take a $400 deposit on my pups.
+This separates the people who are genuinely committed to getting a pup as opposed to those who are just kind of interested.
 If I do not produce what you are looking for (i.e. you are looking for a male and I produce all females) then I will gladly refund the deposit.
 If you change your mind or decide to go with another breeder/breed then the deposit is non-refundable (as I would have turned away other clients due to your commitment).
 Deposits may be carried over to the next year for a maximum of two years.

 * As demand is usually greater than supply and our litters tend to sell out, we recommend you reserve or secure a puppy early, this is especially true of breed quality pups as the supply of these pups is not as plentiful in any given litter.